AorsiniYT/vita-moonlight/README.md

 Moonlight client for PlayStation Vita that allows you to stream games from your PC to your handheld console.

+## 🔥 Upcoming Features

+- **Swap R1/L1 <-> R2/L2:** Option to swap the functions of R1/L1 and R2/L2 directly from the configuration menu, for greater flexibility and comfort.
+- **Artemis/Apollo compatibility:** Planned support for Artemis/Apollo (a modified Sunshine host), to allow streaming from more sources and custom servers.

 ## 🚀 Features

 - User interface optimized for touchscreen and PS Vita controls